 KOMTAR (Komplex Tun Abdul Razak)

-Komplex Tun Abdul Razak (KOMTAR) is a 65-storey tower located in Georgetown.
+Komtar is a 65-storey building designed and constructed by local expertise.
+Komtar is an acronym for Kompleks Tun Abdul Razak named after the second prime minister of Malaysia, Tun Abdul Razak Hussein.
 It is Penang's first skyscraper and also a very famous landmark.
-The complex contains theatres, squash courts and a geodesic dome that is used as a multi-purpose hall.
+The complex contains theatres, squash courts, retail outlets, restaurants, clubs, offices and a geodesic dome used as a multi-purpose hall.
 The 55th floor offers a beautiful panoramic view of the island.
 One can also enjoy the magnificent view of Gunung Jerai in Kedah on clear days.

 Address: B21-01, No. 1, Arked 1, KOMTAR, Lebuh Tek Soon, 10000 George Town, Malaysia.

 A link between the island and the mainland, the Penang Bridge is the largest bridge in Asia and the third-largest bridge in the world.
-It is a major national landmark in Malaysia.
 The bridge offers beautiful and scenic views of the port and the city.
-There is a Penang Bridge Run taking place on the Bridge every year, gratifying both the professional and the non-professional runners.
+A Penang Bridge Run takes place on the bridge every year, gratifying both the professional and the non-professional runners.

-Situated above the Kek Lok Si temple in the Ayer Itam village, the dam offers beautiful views of the island.
+Situated above the Kek Lok Si temple in the Air Itam village, the dam offers beautiful views of the island.
 Enjoy walking or jogging down during the cold season.
-Ayer Itam Dam is also a famous site for annual religious celebrations.
+Air Itam Dam is also a famous site for annual religious celebrations.

 Penang Bird Park

-Penang Bird Park is a small bird park containing a variety of species of birds.
-The park has dozens of ostriches, hornbills, flamingos, macaws, peafowls, sea eagles and grey parrots.
+Penang Bird Park is a small bird park containing various bird species.
+The park is home to ostriches, hornbills, flamingos, macaws, peafowls, sea eagles, grey parrots and many more.
 There is also a fish pond and two walk-through aviaries inside.

 Address: Jalan Todak Seberang Jaya, 13700 Perai, Penang, Malaysia.